Posted June 9, 2017 – Narrated by Jim (updated November 2018)

 At the very core of my process is good coffee – high quality, fresh whole beans that I’ve properly stored and never in the refrigerator.
 The beans are best kept in an airtight container in a cool, dark place.
 And (should go without saying) no pre-grinding at the store because the rich flavor and aroma begin to dissipate within minutes.

-The brand we like is Ruta Maya Organic Decaffeinated Dark Roast Coffee, which also comes in regular, not decaffeinated. (we’re Costco members and both of these are available for a good price at Costco.com)
+The brand we like is Ruta Maya Organic Decaf Whole Bean Coffee which also comes in Ruta Maya Organic Dark Roast Whole Bean Coffee. (we’re Costco members and both of these are available for a good price at Costco.com)

 Ruta Maya coffee comes in a special bag that is not only airtight, but it uses a one-way valve that slowly lets carbon dioxide gas out of the bag while preventing oxygen getting in – and, there is no degradation of the freshness of our beans over the weeks it takes to go through a 2 lb. bag.